holdex/developers/docs/CONTRIBUTING.md

 ### Problem

-Once the Goal is clear, you must identify what stops you from achieving it.
+Once a Goal is clear, you must identify what prevents its achievement.
-Anything that is stopping you - is a "Problem".
-A typical question to ask is:
+Anything that acts as a barrier is considered a "Problem."
+Ask yourself:
-"Why is this Goal not achieved and what is the Problem?".
+"Why is this Goal not achieved, and what specifically is the problem?"

-Sometimes, a Goal already has a few identified problems, but not always.

 > [!NOTE]
-> Once a Problem is identified, we report it as a
+> Report each Problem as a [GitHub Issue](https://docs.github.com/en/issues)
-> [GitHub Issue](https://docs.github.com/en/issues) with the following naming
-> pattern: `Problem: [statement]`.
-We're counting on our contributors to
+> using the naming pattern: `Problem: [statement]`.
+Keep the name short
-> identify problems.
-Keep a Problem name short (under 65 chars) and crystal
+> (under 65 characters) and crystal clear.

-> clear.
->
-> The statement must read as a **job story**: describe what the specific user
-> **can't do** or what is broken for them.
-Ask:
-> _"What can [user] not do because of this problem?"_
+The statement must be a **job story** — describe what a specific user **cannot do** or what is broken for them.
+Ask: _"What can [user] not do because of this problem?"_

 | **Good** ✅                                    | **Bad** ❌                                   | **Why?**                       |
 | ---------------------------------------------- | -------------------------------------------- | ------------------------------ |